ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 ### 3. Deploying workers to Google Cloud

 Now you want to spin up a bunch of workers on a Google Kubernetes Engine cluster to churn through tasks.
+Note that you will need to install `gcloud` [command line tools](https://cloud.google.com/sdk/docs/install) before starting.
 This template helps you define a cluster and deploy workers to it with minimal configuration using both `config/task.env` and `config/cluster.env`.

 #### Configuring the cluster and template files